How to Write a Speech: A Simple 6-Step Formula

 - Wedding speech: “Love is a journey.”

-For a historic example, in Martin Luther King’s iconic “I Have a Dream” speech, the Golden Thread was a vision of equality.
-It ran through every section, with the phrase “I have a dream” repeated to hammer it home.
+In Martin Luther King’s iconic “I Have a Dream” speech, the Golden Thread was his vision of equality – that one idea ran through every section, with the “I have a dream” phrase repeated for affect.

 When you nail your Golden Thread, it makes every next step of writing your speech easier, and ensure the end result will make sense to your audience!

-Speechwriting Tip: Write your Golden Thread on a sticky note and keep it visible while drafting.
-If a section doesn’t tie back to it, cut or rework it.
-Test your thread by sharing it with a friend – does it capture the essence of your speech in a single, clear idea?
+Quick Tip: Write your Golden Thread on a sticky note and keep it visible while drafting.
+If a section doesn’t tie back in, rework it.

-Most speakers squander this moment with bland intros like: “Hello, I’m John from accounting, here to talk about quarterly figures…”
+“Hello, I’m John from accounting, today I’m here to talk about our quarterly figures…”

 - A surprising statistic